ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 kubectl version
 ```

-The command install AWS CLI latest/specific version, using the pip3 command.
+The command installs AWS CLI <mark>latest/specific</mark> version, using pip3.

-- For an externally managed environment, create and activate a virtual environment using:
+- For an externally managed environment, create and activate a virtual environment:

 ```python
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-- For the latest version of the AWS CLI using pip3
+- To get the latest version of the AWS CLI using pip3.

 ```python
 pip3 install awscli --upgrade
 ```

-- For the specific version of the AWS CLI using pip3
+- To get the <mark>specific version</mark> of the AWS CLI using pip3.

 ```python
 pip3 install awscli<1.6.312 --upgrade